 Access Control Lists (ACLs) - explicitly defined permissions for both users and resources

-Our AppSec experts at Security Journey recommend that developers don’t just take annual training on the most current OWASP Top 10 to be aware of prominent vulnerabilities and code risks but to have continuous training and conversations about code security in your organization.
+Our AppSec experts at Security Journey recommend that developers don’t just take annual training on the most current OWASP Top 10 to be aware of prominent vulnerabilities and code risks, but also maintain continuous training and conversations about code security across the organization, reinforcing the practices outlined in OWASP Top 10 Proactive Controls.

 But why not have fun in the process?